w1redch4d/ETOS/README.md

 Any x64 device with EFI firmware. i386 processors will be supported in the future.

 ## Building
-The ETOS build system uses Makefiles, and only works on UNIX-like systems (e.g. Linux, MacOS, *nix).
-To build the whole project, run `make` from the root directory.
-This will place binaries in the `build` directory by default, or any directory specified with `make BUILDDIR=<path>`.
+The ETOS build system uses CMake.
+To generate the whole project's build files, run `cmake -S . -B build -DTARGET_ARCH=x64 -DTARGET_FIRMWARE=efi` from the root directory.
+This will generate the Makefiles (Linux) or The visual studio solutions (windows) in the `build` directory, to build the project run `cmake --build build`, this will generate the binaries in the `build` folders and its subfolders based on the project hierarchy.

 ## Running
-To run ETOS, copy `${BUILDDIR}/bootmgr/bootmgfw.efi` to `/EFI/Microsoft/Boot/bootmgfw.efi` on an EFI system partition or execute `make run` to run ETOS in the QEMU emulator.
+To run ETOS, copy `${BUILDDIR}/bootmgr/bootmgfw.efi` to `/EFI/Microsoft/Boot/bootmgfw.efi` on an EFI system partition or execute `cmake --build build --target run` to run ETOS in the QEMU emulator.
 Note that to run in QEMU, you must have built or downloaded an EDKII OVMF firmware binary.

 ## Common Terms and Abbreviations
 **i386**: The 32-bit x86 architecture, also known as IA-32.
 Includes the Intel i386 and all its 32-bit successors.